In this article

 Here are the best no-personal-guarantee business credit cards currently on the market:

 If you’re looking for a new credit card for your business, it’s important to compare your options carefully.
-Consider the following as you compare your options.
+Consider the following as you explore what’s out there:

 1. Look for rewards and perks that can help your business

 As you shop your options, you may get drawn in by airline rewards or other loyalty programs.
-However, you'll want to make sure that the rewards are ones your business will use.
-If the card comes with annual fees and a high interest rate, it might not actually add value for your business.
+However, you'll want to make sure your business will use the rewards.
+If the card comes with annual fees and a high interest rate, it might not actually add value to your business.

-Some cards come with unlimited cashback, which means you won't have to navigate loyalty programs or spend within specific categories to earn rewards.
-For example, Ramp offers 1.5% unlimited cashback on all purchases.
+Some cards come with cashback, which means you won't have to navigate loyalty programs or spend within specific categories to earn rewards.
+For example, Ramp cards offer cashback on every purchase, regardless of category.

 2. Compare interest, fees, and liabilities